ElectronicBlueberry/galaxy-tools-rust/README.md

 Rust implementations of galaxy utility tools.
 This repository only contains the cli tools themselves, not the tool wrappers.

+The tool sub-folders each contain a conda recipe.
+Navigate into one, and use `conda build .` to build it into a conda package.
+Alternatively use `cargo build -r` to build all tools into the `target/release` folder.
+Only the binaries are required, the rest are build artifacts which do not need to be copied in order for the tool to function.

 Work in progress.

 ## Tools